-- Any garments penetrated by blood or other infectious materials are to be removed immediately or as soon as feasible. - Disposable gloves are to be disposed of and replaced as soon as possible after contamination, or if they are torn, punctured, or otherwise lose their ability to function as an "exposure barrier". - Personal Protective Equipment (PPE) can be ordered from Facility Services on SchoolDude, our inventory management program.
+- Any garments penetrated by blood or other infectious materials are to be removed immediately or as soon as feasible. - Disposable gloves are to be disposed of and replaced as soon as possible after contamination, or if they are torn, punctured, or otherwise lose their ability to function as an "exposure barrier". - Personal Protective Equipment (PPE) can be ordered on our online inventory management program.